TauqirA/MeeshQuestCanonicalTester/README.md

 I realize this is very "hacky" but it works well and is much faster then doing it manually.
 Please feel free to improve.

+WHEN SUBMITTING UNCHECK Tester file.
+(Submit server does not have the jars)